sager1993/TicTacToe/README.md

 ## Usage:

 It is a browser native Tic-Tac-Toe game.
-Players play against each other to get three similar signs in arow.
+Players play against each other to get three similar signs in a row.

 ## Installation:

 You need to install a modern browser to render the HTML, CSS, and JavaScript.

+## Difficulties:

+CSS

 ## Roadmap: